kyma-project/kyma/docs/kyma/12-05-add-redis-service.md

 2. Navigate to the **Configuration** section in the left navigation panel, go to the **Addons** view, and select **Add New Configuration**.

 3. Once the new box opens up, enter `https://github.com/kyma-project/addons/releases/download/0.11.0/index-testing.yaml` in the **Urls** field.
-The Addon name is automatically generated.
+The addon name is automatically generated.

 4. Select **Add** to confirm the changes.

-5. Wait for the Addon to have the `READY` status.
+5. Wait for the addon to have the `READY` status.

     </details>